cdsittampalam/documentation/docs/Partner API.md

 ### Add Fund

 A fund is the organisational unit for assigning portfolios.
 Each fund includes custody groups containing members.
-You select the members from the trusted party users that you previously added.
-Custody group members are nominated as custodians where their signatures are needed to approve transactions.
+You select the members from the Trusted Party users that you previously added.
+Custody group members Trusted Party users that are nominated as custodians, where their signatures are needed to approve transactions.
 These include:

-*   `custodygroup_withdraw` Custody group for a withdrawal
+*   `custodygroup_withdraw` custody group for a withdrawal
-*   `custodygroup_tx` Custody group for a transfer
+*   `custodygroup_tx` custody group for a transfer

 :::info
 Custody groups cannot be modified.